braunie999/BalancingBodyweight/README.md

 ### Features Left to Implement

--Add-on to sign up form, making it to capture more user details in for optimal user experience.
+- Add-on to sign up form, making it to capture more user details in for optimal user experience.

 ## HTML Structure